pat-earl/faculty-page/src/teaching/2021-2022/105-data-viz/lectures.md

 ## Course Lectures

 Below are the PowerPoint slides from class in PDF form.
-You can also find the slides in their original form on the Author's webpage: <https://gaia.cs.umass.edu/kurose_ross/ppt.php>

 {% for lec in lectures -%}
 * {{ lec['name'] }} - [Slide Form]({{ get_link(lec['file']) }})